jundalisay/superb/content/en/research/jagor/ph/chapter-14.md

 roof of pandanus-leaves.

-## MANNERS AND CUSTOMS OF THE BÍCOL INDIANS.
+## MANNERS AND CUSTOMS OF THE BÍCOL NATIVES

 On my second journey in Camarines, which I undertook in February, I went by water from Polangui, past Bátu, as far as Nága.